y21/dash/readme.md

 ## ⚠️ WIP
 This is a *WIP* and **not** yet production ready.
 It is actively being worked on and the API is constantly changing.

+Current status: Not recommended for use in real projects.
+Feel free to experiment.
+The majority of language constructs are implemented and "work fine", many builtins are unimplemented and not tested against test262.

 ## Goals
 - Target ECMAScript 2015 and some of the newer features
 - Heap/Bytecode snapshot support